NetickNetworking/NetickDocumentation/articles/built-in-components/networktransform.md

 # Network Transform

-Network Transform is a built-in component to network the `Transform` component.
+<xref:Netick.Unity.NetworkTransform> is a built-in component to network the `Transform` component.
 It syncs the position and rotation of the `Transform`.

 ## Settings: